AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-ScientificComputing.md

 Chung's *Computational Fluid Dynamics* (S24, 2nd edition, 2010) provides comprehensive coverage of CFD, including governing equations, turbulence modeling, finite difference and finite volume methods, adaptive mesh refinement, and applications spanning combustion, heat transfer, and relativistic astrophysical flows.
 The breadth of application domains covered makes this text useful as a reference for the diversity of physical regimes in which CFD operates---from incompressible low-Reynolds-number flows to compressible, high-Mach-number astrophysical flows.

-A bibliographic note: the source page contains a minor typographical error ("astrophyics" for "astrophysics").

 ### 6.3 Computational Physics